Is Glasgow worth visiting? Top 27 Glasgow Attractions

 Gallery of Modern Art

 The gallery provides a programme of local and international artworks from the City’s collection alongside temporary exhibitions and events with artists.
 There is also a permanent display that charts the history of the building.
-There’s also an opportunity to visit a great shop, lovely library with free internet access/and a cafe.
+There’s also an opportunity to visit a great shop, a lovely library with free internet access/and a cafe.

 Outside the gallery sits the statue of the Duke of Wellington which is often adorned by a traffic cone.
 Sometimes confused for being an art installation that the Gallery is responsible for, the cone(s) on Wellington’s statue is placed by daring passers-by, usually very late at night.
 It seems to have been going on for about 30 years or so.